Good to know

 In 2006, the Jordan brand introduced a shoe model that honors this historical relationship between Michael Jordan and Spike Lee, the Jordan Spiz'ike or simply Spizike.
 The Spizike is a successful hybrid of several iconic Jordan shoes of all time such as the Air Jordan III, IV, V, VI, IX, and XX.

-The interesting silhouette of the Son of Mars fuses key elements from the Air Jordan III, IV, V, VI, and XX.
-The famed elephant print accent of the Air Jordan III can also be seen on the upper of the Son of Mars, particularly around the heel counter area and towards the toe, while the Jordan VI’s influence is through the netting running below the laces.
+The new silhouette of the Son of Mars fuses vital elements from the Air Jordan III, IV, V, VI, and XX.
+The famed elephant print accent of the Air Jordan III can also be seen on the upper of the Jordan Son of Mars basketball sneaker, particularly around the heel counter area and towards the toe, while the Jordan VI’s influence is through the netting running below the laces.
 The sole construction, including the icy splatter detailing, is a nod to the Air Jordan V as well as the textured Jumpman tongue and the ever-recognizable see-through lace locks.
-The ankle construction, including the loop on back and perforated paneling on the side, took inspiration from the VI.
+Its ankle construction, including the loop on back and perforated paneling on the side, took inspiration from the VI.
 And lastly, the midfoot strap, which provides a lockdown fit, is a borrowed feature from the Air Jordan XX.

-Referred by some as another “Frankenstein” Jordan, its release drew different reactions not only from Jordan fanatics and critics but also from the general market.
-Some liked it in an instant, while others had mixed feelings about its design and colors.
-Nonetheless, the Jordan Son of Mars continued being an interesting hybrid shoe that, bit by bit, it became one of the brand’s highly coveted silhouette with countless colorways released.
+Meanwhile, the release of the OG Son of Mars silhouette, referred by some as another “Frankenstein” Jordan, drew different reactions not only from Jordan fanatics and critics but also from the general market.
+Some liked the $160 basketball kick in an instant, while others had mixed feelings about its design and colors.
+Nonetheless, the Jordan Son of Mars continued being an interesting hybrid shoe that, bit by bit, it became one of the brand’s highly coveted new silhouette with many colorways released.

-- A low version of the Jordan Son of Mars, known officially as the Jordan Son of Mars Low, has also been released.
+- A low-top version of the Jordan Son of Mars, known officially as the Jordan Son of Mars Low, has also been released.